 | Implementation timeline | 6–18 months | 3–12 months | 2–6 months | 2–4 months |

-Key takeaway: a custom ERP from Artbrain costs 2–15x less over 3 years than off-the-shelf solutions, while delivering a system built specifically for your processes, with no monthly fees and zero vendor lock-in.
+Key takeaway: a custom ERP from Artbrain starts at $8,000; exact scope and timeline are agreed after the brief.
+You get a system built specifically for your processes, with no monthly fees from us and no dependence on someone else's product logic.

 When off-the-shelf ERP is the right choice